Lambit/react-typscript-template/README.md

 # Quick Template for React Typscript App

 This project is just a boiler plate for a React Typscript app.
-Its great to have on hand If you wand to test out your backend.
+Its great to have on hand If you want to test out your backend.

 React Router v6